-Here is a list of the things you will need to grow kale microgreens.
+Here is a list of what you will need to grow kale microgreens.

 - Seed (see below for how much).

-- For a growing medium I recommend a potting mix that contains coconut coir, but you can also use a grow mat.
+- I recommend a potting mix containing coconut coir for a growing medium, but you can also use a grow mat.

 - A growing tray, which we call a planting tray (planting trays have drainage holes and also let water into the soil when bottom watering).

-- A Watering tray, which has no holes and will hold water. (best if the planting tray and watering tray are the same size).
+- A Watering tray, which has no holes and will hold water. (best if the planting and watering trays are the same size).